g-amador/JOT/README.md

 ###### Step 5: Run demos or templates

--Open either the template in the templates folder or either demo on the 'demos' folder in netbeans.
+Open either the template in the templates folder or either demo on the 'demos' folder in netbeans.

--Build and set as main project.
+Build and set as main project.

--Run demo.
+Run demo.

--Options for either template/demo are in the netbeans corresponding demo/template 'assets/scripts/GameConstants.js', this file can be changed between runs without require recompiling of the project.
+Options for either template/demo are in the netbeans corresponding demo/template 'assets/scripts/GameConstants.js', this file can be changed between runs without require recompiling of the project.

 [Back to Table of contents](#toc)